valerievossen/hello-world/paneldata.md

 # Overview

-The goal of this building block is to provide an introduction to panel data and how it can be helpful in causal inference analysis.
-An example analysis will be done, going from cross-sectional data to panel data and explaining the steps on the way.
+This building block will provide an introduction to panel data and how it can be helpful in causal inference analysis.
 Panel data refers to a specific type of dataset that includes observations on multiple entities over multiple time periods.
 Unlike pooled cross-sectional data, which can have different cross-sectional units in each time period, panel data follows the same cross-sectional units throughout a given time period.

 The growing use of panel data in policy analysis, economics and social sciences can be attributed to its advantageous features.
 The structure of panel data, analyzing the same cross-sectional units over time, offers several benefits over cross-sectional and pooled cross-sectional data: